mohibasid/IN2000-software-engineering-project/README.md

-# IN2000: Software Engineering with Project Work
+# IN2000: Software Engineering Project

 ## About This Repository